 Ran Wei is a doctoral student in Human Development, Teaching and Learning at the Harvard Graduate School of Education.
 She received her Ed.M. in Language and Literacy from the HGSE in 2015.
 Prior to attending the HGSE, she received her B.A. in English language and literature from Tsinghua University in Beijing, China.
 She is interested in how parental input influences children’s language and cognitive development and how parenting styles differ across cultures.

 Anna Kirby is a doctoral student in the Human Development, Learning, and Teaching program at the Harvard Graduate School of Education.
-She received her B.A. in music and psychology from Williams College in 2018.
-Anna is interested in how young children make sense of the world around them, and particularly in the roles of narrative and language in early childhood learning and thinking.
+She received a B.A. in music and psychology from Williams College.
+Anna is interested in the sociocultural factors that influence children's social-cognitive development and perspective-taking.
+She is also interested in arts education and community-based and participatory research methods.